-In the last years our understanding of the reduction of one-loop amplitudes to a set of Master Integrals (MI), a minimal set of FI that form a basis, either based on unitarity methods~\cite{Bern:1994cg,Bern:1994zx,Berger:2008sj} or at the integrand level via the OPP method~\cite{Ossola:2006us,Ossola:2008xq}, has drastically changed the way one-loop calculations are preformed resulting in many fully automated numerical tools (some reviews on the topic are~\cite{AlcarazMaestre:2012vp,Ellis:2011cr,vanDeurzen:2015jmn}), making the next-to-leading order (NLO) approximation the default precision for theoretical predictions at the LHC.
-In the recent years, progress has been made also towards the extension of these reduction methods for two-loop amplitudes at the integral~\cite{Gluza:2010ws,Kosower:2011ty,CaronHuot:2012ab,Johansson:2012zv,Johansson:2012sf,Johansson:2013sda,Sogaard:2013fpa,Ita:2015tya,Johansson:2015ava,Mastrolia:2016dhn} as well as the integrand~\cite{Mastrolia:2011pr,Badger:2012dp,Mastrolia:2012wf,Badger:2013gxa,Papadopoulos:2013hra,Badger:2015lda} level.
-The master equation at the integrand level can be given schematically as follows~\cite{Papadopoulos:2013hra}
+In the last years, our understanding of the reduction of one-loop amplitudes to a set of master integrals, a minimal set of Feynman integrals that form a basis, either based on unitarity methods~\cite{Bern:1994cg,Bern:1994zx,Berger:2008sj} or at the integrand level via the OPP method~\cite{Ossola:2006us,Ossola:2008xq}, has drastically changed the way one-loop calculations are performed, resulting in many fully automated numerical tools (some reviews on the topic are Refs.~\cite{AlcarazMaestre:2012vp,Ellis:2011cr,vanDeurzen:2015jmn}), making the next-to-leading-order (NLO) approximation the default precision for theoretical predictions at the LHC.
+In recent years, progress has also been made towards the extension of these reduction methods for two-loop amplitudes at the integral~\cite{Gluza:2010ws,Kosower:2011ty,CaronHuot:2012ab,Johansson:2012zv,Johansson:2012sf,Johansson:2013sda,Sogaard:2013fpa,Ita:2015tya,Johansson:2015ava,Mastrolia:2016dhn} as well as the integrand~\cite{Mastrolia:2011pr,Badger:2012dp,Mastrolia:2012wf,Badger:2013gxa,Papadopoulos:2013hra,Badger:2015lda} level.
+The master equation at the integrand level can be given schematically as follows~\cite{Papadopoulos:2013hra}:

-where an arbitrary contribution to the two-loop amplitude (left), can be reduced to a sum of terms (right) of all partitions $S_{m;n}$, with up to eight denominators; $l_1,l_2$ are the loop momenta, $D_i$ are the inverse scalar Feynman propagators, $N\left(l_1,l_2;\left\{p_i\right\}\right)$ is a general numerator polynomial and $\Delta_{{i_1}{i_2} \ldots {i_m}}\left(l_1,l_2;\left\{p_i\right\}\right)$ are the residues of multivariate polynomial division.
-In addition $R_2$ terms~\cite{Ossola:2008xq} have to be studied at two loops in order to achieve a complete framework.
+where an arbitrary contribution to the two-loop amplitude (left), can be reduced to a sum of terms (right) of all partitions $S_{m;n}$, with up to eight denominators; $l_1,l_2$ are the loop momenta, $D_i$ are the inverse scalar Feynman propagators, $N\left(l_1,l_2;\left\{p_i\right\}\right)$ is a general numerator polynomial, and \\ $\Delta_{{i_1}{i_2} \cdots {i_m}}\left(l_1,l_2;\left\{p_i\right\}\right)$ are the residues of multivariate polynomial division.
+In addition, $R_2$ terms~\cite{Ossola:2008xq} must be studied at two loops in order to achieve a complete framework.